Resampling, Model Selection, & Regularization

 3. Stepwise Selection

 These techniques add or remove (depending the technique) one variable at a time from your regression model to try and “improve” the model.
-There are a variety of different selection criteria to use to add or remove variables from a logistic regression.
+There are a variety of different selection criteria to use to add or remove variables from a regression model.
 Two common approaches are to use either p-values or one of the pair of AIC/BIC.
-The visual below shows an example of stepwise selection:
+The visual below shows an example of stepwise selection.
+In this process, every variable is evaluated one at a time to see which is the “best” variable for our model.
+This variable is then added to the model.
+In the next step, we will evaluate all two variable models where the first variable from our process has to be in the model.
+We find the next “best” variable to add.
+We continue this process until no more variables can be added.
+At the same time in each step, the variables already in the model are reevaluated to see if they are still needed.
+For example, in step 4 below, the model’s best improvement came from dropping variable 6.

 Stepwise Selection